Accepting tenant & landlord cases

 You get a formal demand letter citing the law and a draft small claims complaint attached.
 The draft lawsuit shows your landlord you are prepared to file if they do not respond.

-The demand letter goes to your landlord or property manager via FedEx with signature confirmation.
+The demand letter goes to your landlord or property manager via USPS certified mail with signature requested, plus email if available.
 Most landlords respond within 2 weeks.
-If they do not, I can prepare the small claims filing package for $1,250.
+If they do not, I can prepare the small claims filing package for $1,250 (CA only).

 Your landlord is counting on you not knowing the law.
 I do.